BroknApples/Merge_Folders/README.md

 # Folder Merger
 ## Overview
 Merges multiple folders into one folder containing numbered files.
-Useful for image slideshow downloads or other s
+Useful for image slideshow downloads or combining a multitude of numbered textbook page folder into one folder.
 ## Features
 ### Basic Use
 ![BasicUse](example_images/overview.png)